 This irresistible 7 Up Pound Cake recipe makes a spectacular addition to any occasion.
 Serve it for a casual mid-afternoon treat, a special holiday dessert or as the sweet ending to a backyard patio party.
 It's an anytime of year classic that's always a winning choice.

 Easy 7 Up Pound Cake Recipe

 This 7 Up pound cake recipe is from my friend Jocelyn Delk's brand new cookbook named after her popular blog "Grandbaby Cakes."
 I met Jocelyn on my recent trip to visit with the folks at Martha White and White Lily in Nashville TN.
 I was immediately drawn to her vibrant personality and passion for baking.
 As I thumbed through the pages of her cookbook I understood the connection more clearly.
 Jocelyn's book pays homage to the cook's and bakers in here life who have inspired her love of baking.

 How to Make the Best Homemade 7 Up Pound Cake

-- Ingredients you'll need to make this recipe for 7 Up Pound Cake: Butter, sugar, eggs, salt, cake flour or all purpose flour, 7 Up and lemon extract.
+- Ingredients you'll need to make this recipe for 7 Up Pound Cake: Butter, sugar, eggs, salt, cake flour or all purpose flour, 7 Up, vanilla extract and lemon extract.
 For the optional glaze you'll need powdered sugar, 7 Up and lemon extract for flavor.

-- You can serve this cake as is dusted with powdered sugar or with the optional glaze that features the same lemon lime flavor.
+- You can serve this bundt cake as is simply dusted with powdered sugar or with the optional glaze that features the same lemon lime flavor.

 - To make the simple glaze, mix together powdered sugar with enough 7 Up until it's drizzle consistency adding a splash of lemon extract for a boost of flavor.
 Once smooth, drizzle it over the cooled cake.